 Exceptionally, applicants who do not have a recognised formal qualification may be considered on the basis of extensive senior management experience and evidence of appropriate academic ability.

 English language: You will also need excellent English written and oral communication skills to undertake a professional doctorate.
 We may ask you to provide evidence of your ability to read, speak, write and listen in English.
 Your English ability can be demonstrated in a number of ways, but as a guideline, we expect an IELTS score of at least 7.0.
-Our English language requirements summary document provides an outline of the main English Language qualifications that are accepted by the University as acceptable for entry to the University.
-You can also view our full English language entry requirements policy.
+Further details are available in our English Language Policy.

 References: All applicants for DBA must include two references.
 One should be an academic reference and one should be a professional reference.

 Our standard entry time for the DBA is October, but you may submit your application at any time and it will be considered for the next available intake.

 The deadline for applications for October 2018 entry is Friday 17th August 2018.

 You can find information about our fees here.

 Applications should be made online to join our DBA programme

 Documents to include